 For creating a new image note in Google Keep

-Google Keep has a feature that can transcribe text from images scan or convert handwritten text into digital text.
-To try this, click ‘New note with Image‘ icon and select the picture of whose text you would like to capture.
-Then, select the image, chose ‘More’ (3 dots) option, and select the ‘Grab text from the image’ option.
+Google Keep has a feature that can transcribe text from scanned images or convert handwritten text into digital text.
+To try this, click the ‘New note with Image’ icon and select the picture of whose text you want to capture.
+Then, select the image, the ‘More’ (3 dots) option, and the ‘Grab text from the image option.

 Google Keeps takes advantage of character recognition to achieve this task.
-Using the feature does require an active internet connection is required for this feature to work along with a photo, screenshot, or another image that contains the text.
+Using the feature requires an active internet connection for this feature to work along with a photo, screenshot, or another image containing the text.

 Please note that the accuracy of the text transcribed may vary depending on the quality of the image is read from and the words in it.
 No need to add spaces as Google autocorrects texts and adds spaces between them themselves.
 Clear images with high contrast are likely to give the best results.
 Blurred ones can result in weird translations.

-For granting others, access to your notes, click the Collaborator option and enter the email addresses of collaborators.
+For granting others access to your notes, click the Collaborator option and enter collaborators’ email addresses.
 That’s it!
-Here on, if the person who has been given access to your notes wants to edit it, he will be allowed to make the changes and can edit the same as if it was his own.
+Here on, if the person who has been given access to your notes wants to edit it, he will be allowed to make the changes and edit the same as if they were his own.

 Similar to the Cortana application in Windows 10, Google Keeps has location-based reminders feature that you can use in conjunction with events like a weekly/monthly appointment with a physician, monthly tasks/targets and annual tax payments, etc.

 Change the reminder type from Time to Place to add a reminder to a note.
-Then type in an address, and when prompted with a map.
+Then type in an address, and confirm your location when prompted with a map.
 Next time, Google Keep will remind you of this note when you visit that place.

-Likewise, you can also choose to schedule tasks on a future date and receive notification for the same when due.
+Likewise, you can also choose to schedule tasks on a future date and receive a notification when they are due.
 For this, click the ‘finger with a bow’ icon note as shown in the screenshot above to access the date and time picker and click ‘Done’ when done.
 Reminders of due notes will be delivered as alert toasts in the Chrome Notification Center on Windows.

-Apart from the above, you can make changes in the appearance of the interface.
-For instance, if you would like to change the default appearance of the list, click on the list icon residing in the upper right-hand corner of the app and select the view.
+Apart from the above, you can make changes to the interface’s appearance.
+For instance, if you want to change the list’s default appearance, click on the list icon in the app’s upper right-hand corner and select the view.
 There are two views available – Horizontal and vertical.
-Chose the one that suits your requirement.
+Choose the one that suits your requirement.

-Finding an app you like is one of the biggest obstacles to keeping digital notes and to-do lists is finding an app you like.
-Google Keep has been around for a year and is completely free for use.
-Moreover, it is lightweight and easy-to-use.
+Finding an app you like is one of the biggest obstacles to keeping digital notes and to-do lists.
+Google Keep has been around for a year and is completely free.
+Moreover, it is lightweight and easy to use.
 You can get started at